Testimonials are the most powerful marketing and sales tool.

 If you’re trying to get glowing testimonials of your product or service, be precise in phrasing your testimonial request to be exactly what you want.

-If your potential customers are mostly interested in your product features and how they function, ask different customers to share their positive experience on each feature separately.
+If you want versatile testimonials that talk about your specific products, services, or aspects of the experience, ask different customers to share their positive experience on each factor separately.
 Share alongside with your request some testimonial examples that others have provided you to be really specific.

 Many companies aren’t using their most powerful tool, customer testimonial, to the fullest.
 Think about it like this: If all your future customers were to look at your testimonial page right now, would that buy them over?
 Or would they rather go to your competitor?